 Open to all swine exhibitors.
 Judging will be based on correct showmanship, performance of animal in the show ring, condition of animal, knowledge, and clothing and equipment of showman.
-All animals are to be fed and shown by the exhibitor.

-- 1. SENIOR Open to exhibitors grades 9 and up $\,$ - 2.
-INTERMEDIATE Open to exhibitors grades 6 to 8 - 3.
-BEGINNERS Open to exhibitors grades 3 to 5 - NOVICE Open to first year swine exhibitors any age.
+- 1. SENIOR Open to exhibitors in grades 9 and up - 2.
+INTERMEDIATE Open to exhibitors in grades 6 to 8 - 3.
+BEGINNERS Open to exhibitors in grades 3 to 5 - NOVICE Open to first year swine exhibitors any age.
 Recommended for older first year swine exhibitors.
 (No Trophy)

-CLASS B - MARKET ANIMAL PROJECT HOG (ROSHOLT ONLY)
+CLASS B - MARKET ANIMAL PROJECT HOG Definition:

-Definition:

-MARKET ANIMAL HOG is one whose date of birth is on or after January 1st of the current year.
+MARKET ANIMAL PROJECT HOG is one whose date of birth is on or after January 1st of the current year.